 Development evaluation

 Evaluations are independent and impartial assessments on Finland’s development policy and cooperation.
-They produce information on the achievement of development policy goals and help the Ministry for Foreign Affairs (MFA) to understand what works and why.
+They produce information on the achievement of development policy goals and help the Ministry for Foreign Affairs to understand what works and why.
 On this basis, the evaluations produce knowledge and recommendations to the management that are used to further develop the quality of development policy and cooperation.

 Who evaluates and what is evaluated?

-Individual MFA units, departments and Finnish missions abroad commission evaluations of their own development cooperation projects and programmes.
+The Foreign Ministry’s individual units, departments and Finnish missions abroad commission evaluations of their own development cooperation projects and programmes.

 The evaluations are assigned to independent experts.